 The OFFICE OF ENVIRONMENTAL HEALTH AND SAFETY IS CURRENTLY FUNCTIONAL AND OPERATING UNDER STANDARD PRACTICES.
 SHOULD THIS CHANGE, WE WILL ALERT THE WSU RESEARCH COMMUNITY.

 The Office of Environmental Health and Safety has released its COVID-19 Biosafety Research Guidelines.
-It can be viewed here.

 The Office of Environmental Health and Safety (OEHS) is dedicated to providing quality services to the WSU community.